 The main attraction of the General Employment Permit for prospective candidates is that it permits a broader range of occupations than the other classes of employment permit and may be obtained in respect of a 12-month contract of employment.
 This Employment Permit can be issued for an initial period of two years and can then be renewed for up to a further three years.

 As with most employment permits the issue of a General Employment Permit is contingent on a job offer from a bona fide employer registered with the Revenue Commissioners and, if applicable, with the Companies Registration Office and is trading in Ireland.
-Amongst the information required is (a) full description of the proposed employment (b) the employment is not in an excluded job category and (c) the minimum annual remuneration is 30,000 euro although there are exceptions to this.
+Amongst the information required is (a) a full description of the proposed employment (b) the employee is not in an excluded job category and (c) the minimum annual remuneration is 30,000 euro although there are exceptions to this.

 The Department of Business, Enterprise and Innovation also assess employers to ensure they are genuine and a property legal entity to ensure that employees will be given their employment law entitlements and rights.